The Home Page Danny's Biography Recent Announcements and Proclamations Danny's Discography Instruction Buy Danny Imig Products !

 1998-1999.
 Imig moves to Warren, PA and joins Jamestown, NY’s “MsDEMEANOR”, an extensive club-working cover band– big hair music of the 80s and 90s.
 A balding, buzz-cut Imig questions popular music as a pursuit past 40.
 No releases allowed.

 2001.
-Imig buys first Strat, (see separate press release under Writings) and releases “Long, Lost Buddy CD” in which he claims to be Buddy Holly reincarnated.
+Imig buys first Strat, and releases “Long, Lost Buddy CD” in which he claims to be Buddy Holly reincarnated.
 Imig turns to playing bass occasionally in jazz ensembles, and teaching.
 Currently a private instructor at Woods Music, Warren, as well as the guitar teacher at the Warren County Summer Music School each year in June.
 Planning comeback utilizing blues and jazz themes fused with various rock influences when he can find the right musicians who want to play, of course, all-original material.
 Continues to write and record acoustic guitar instrumentals, as well as vocally-accompanied acoustic pieces.
 Continues to home-record and release CDs.
 See Discography.

 2004.
 Releases first professionally studio-recorded project since 1989, “SubBlued”, with Bob Priest, drummer and recording engineer at All Sound Recording, Warren.
 Imig performs bass parts under the pseudonym Andrew Bosconey and records just four songs due to budget constraints.
 Of the 100 CDs manufactured, only 2 sell for the $7.95 asking price, after being displayed in local record and music stores for a full year, making Imig wonder if something’s going wrong.
 Imig gives the rest of the CDs away and contemplates whether he really wants to limit himself to blues anyway.

 2005.
 Imig, on bass guitar, teams up with local singer-songwriter Matt Maloof and helps forge one of Warren's only all-original bands: NORTH OF DIRT.
 Sound described as "Gutsy Earth-Rock."
 Band plays various gigs most of 2005 and records some demos.
 CD available for hardcore collectors only.
-See also "Matt Maloof" in Links.

-Home Biography Announcements Discography Instruction
+Home Biography Discography Instruction

-Links Pictures Contact
+Store Writings Links Pictures Contact

-Copyright © 2006 Danny Imig
+Copyright © 2012 Danny Imig

 All Rights Reserved